sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## exporter
 1. Telemetry container runs a internal listener to receive all the events published from all the event publishers in the switch.
-2. Telemetry container runs a gNMI serveer to export events to external receivers/collectors via SUBSCRIBE request.
+2. Telemetry container runs a gNMI server to export events to external receivers/collectors via SUBSCRIBE request.
 3. Multiple external collectors could connect with filters on event-sources.
-Only one collector could subscribe for all events (_no filtering by source_), in otherwords the main-receiver.
+4. There can be only one external collector that subscribes for all events (_no filtering by source_).
+This collector is called the main-receiver.
-4. Telemetry ensures reliability to main receiver only.
+5. Telemetry provides the following for the main-receiver *only*.
+   - Ensures the 99.5 % reliability.
-   - Durung the main receiver down/disconnect period make use of local events-cache service to cache all events during its downtime and send these events upon next connect.
+   - To meet the reliability it uses the cache service during downtime and replay on connect.
-   - For slow main receiver, when it reaches overflow/queue-full state, only the repeated events are dropped and keep the last instance of the event for later queueing.
+   - A slow receiver is managed by skipping repeated events and send only the latest instance.
-   - Various stats, like total count of events, missed count, latency from event publish to event send are collected and recorded in STATE-DB.
+   - The stats for maintained for SLA compliance verification.
+This inlcudes like total count of events, missed count, latency from publish to send, ....
+The stats are collected and recorded in STATE-DB.
+   - An external gNMI client could subscribe for stats table updates' streaming ON-CHANGE.

 ## Tests: